 Training & Intelligence

-Poms are high-energy lap dogs, which means they will switch between wanting to run around and engage in energetic play, and sit contentedly on your lap and watch you watch the telly.
-They are highly intelligent dogs and make for great watchdogs, but poor guard dogs.
+Pomeranians are high-energy lap dogs, which means they will switch between wanting to run around and engaging in energetic play, and sitting contentedly on your lap and watching you watch the telly.
+They are highly intelligent dogs and make great watchdogs, but poor guard dogs.
 The high intelligence level of Poms makes them excellent at obedience training, although this will have to start at a young age.
 Poms enjoy short bursts of creative training since they are quite stubborn and can get bored easily.

 Litter Size-2 to 4 puppies (approximately)